rwblokzijl/Msc-thesis-EuroToken/thesis.md

 by private banks, and public money, managed by the European Central Bank (ECB).

 Public money is the money we have in our physical wallets.
-It consists of banknotes and coins and is often referred to as cash.
+It consists of banknotes and coins and is often referred to as "cash".
 Once upon a time it was possible to exchange this money for gold directly at the central bank of a country, and thus it derived its value directly from gold.
 Today however, the value of this money is guaranteed by the reputation and trustworthiness of the